research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ## Images

-You need an image that allows CORS reference, otherwise image will not be loaded
+You need to use the full URL of the image and the image needs to send CORS headers, otherwise the image will not be loaded

 ![Mozilla](https://cdn.glitch.me/4c9ebeb9-8b9a-4adc-ad0a-238d9ae00bb5%2Fmdn_logo-only_color.svg)